The term ‘blue-chip stock' typically refers to a company with a large market capitalisation. You'll often find it's a big brand or household name.

 As with any stock, the return you might see depends on a whole host of factors, from the underlying company itself, to the wider industry and economic environment.

-If you pick a blue-chip stock that pays a dividend, you can dig into previous records to get an idea about the stability and consistency of historic dividend payments.
+If you pick a blue-chip stock that pays a dividend, you can dig into previous records to get an idea about the stability and consistent performance of historic dividend payments.

 But remember, past performance isn't a reliable indicator of future returns.
 Your investments, and the income you receive from them, may go down as well as up so you may get back less than you invest.